What is the Local Offer?

-Since September 2014 some of the laws and requirements for services that support children and young people with special educational needs and or disabilities (SEND) have changed.
+In September 2014 there were important changes to the laws and requirements for services that support children and young people with special educational needs and or disabilities (SEND).

-You can find out more about who is required to do what in:
+You can find out more about these changes and who is required to do what in:

-- Families and young people at the heart of the process
+- Families and young people are at the heart of the process

 - Education Health and Care working together